21.4.2017Best electric cars 2017

 With a number of new models on the market, and increased awareness from buyers as to the benefits that running a plug-in car can bring, electric vehicles are becoming more and more popular.
 Drivers of EVs can see lower fuel, tax, and maintenance costs than compared to conventionally powered cars, with many owners able to save large sums by using an electric car.

-For those that drive less than 100 miles a day on average, an EV could very well prove an ideal car, especially those who cover a number of regular routes, such as the school run, commuting to work, driving to the shops etc. The fact that an overnight charge will only cost a few pounds is the most obvious benefit, though there are others to be aware of.
-Servicing bills are typically less than those for petrol or diesel cars because of fewer moving parts, and brakes that last longer thanks to brake energy recuperation systems that top up the battery.
-Also, all EVs are rated as VED Band A, meaning they cost nothing to tax each year.
+For drivers that cover an average of less than 120 miles a day, an EV could well prove an ideal car.
+That's especially true for those who have a number of regular routes - such as the school run, commuting to work, driving to the shops etc - and are familiar with the area.
+The fact that an overnight charge will only cost a few pounds is the most obvious benefit, though there are others to be aware of.
+Servicing bills are typically less than those for petrol or diesel cars because of fewer moving parts, and brakes last longer thanks to brake energy recuperation systems that top up the battery to slow the car down rather than relying only on the pads and discs.
+Also, all EVs are rated in VED Band 0 g/km CO2, meaning they cost nothing to tax each year.

-Below Next Green Car has picked the best EVs currently available in the UK, with a wide variety of models on show.
+Below, Next Green Car has picked the best EVs currently available in the UK (in no particular order), with a wide variety of models on show.

 Already one of the best EVs around, Renault's Zoe has been improved further with the addition of the Zoe Z.E.
 40 - a model with a much longer range.
 Now available with an official range of 250 miles, the Zoe Z.E.
 40 proves excellent value thanks to its larger battery and modest price increase.